Skip to main content

 Michigan HVAC Authority

-Michigan HVAC Authority functions as a structured reference directory for the heating, ventilation, air conditioning, and refrigeration service sector operating under Michigan's regulatory and climate conditions.
-This page defines the scope, organizational logic, and coverage boundaries of the directory — establishing what types of listings appear, how they are classified, and what professional and regulatory contexts shape the information presented.
-The directory spans residential, commercial, and industrial HVAC segments across all 83 Michigan counties, with particular attention to the state's distinct climate demands, licensing framework, and building code requirements.
+Michigan HVAC Authority functions as a structured reference provider network for the heating, ventilation, air conditioning, and refrigeration service sector operating under Michigan's regulatory and climate conditions.
+This page defines the scope, organizational logic, and coverage boundaries of the provider network — establishing what types of providers appear, how they are classified, and what professional and regulatory contexts shape the information presented.
+The provider network spans residential, commercial, and industrial HVAC segments across all 83 Michigan counties, with particular attention to the state's distinct climate demands, licensing framework, and building code requirements.

-This directory does not serve as a licensing verification system, a complaint resolution portal, or a real-time contractor availability platform.
+This provider network does not serve as a licensing verification system, a complaint resolution portal, or a real-time contractor availability platform.
 It does not adjudicate disputes between consumers and service providers, and it does not represent the Michigan Department of Licensing and Regulatory Affairs (LARA) or any other state agency.

 Coverage limitations fall into four principal categories:

-The directory also does not address refrigerant handling enforcement actions.
+The provider network also does not address refrigerant handling enforcement actions.
 Section 608 of the Clean Air Act, administered by the U.S. Environmental Protection Agency, governs refrigerant technician certification and recovery requirements at the federal level; Michigan HVAC Refrigerant Regulations covers how that federal framework intersects with Michigan practice.

 Legal boundaries apply exclusively to Michigan jurisdiction.
 Interstate service calls, systems spanning state lines, and multi-state commercial contracts are not covered by Michigan-specific regulatory references cited here.